osposweb/osposweb.github.io/OSPOS-Environment-Development.md

 In case you face an issue during the npm install (e.g. `npm ERR! phantomjs@1.9.20 install: node install.js`) do `sudo apt-get install nodejs-legacy` and run again `npm install --only=dev`.

+## Running CSS minification builds

+The following command

+    grunt cssmin

+will minify all the CSS files located in public/css and put them in a minified CSS file in public/dist/opensourcepos.min.css

 ## Proper way to see js minifications changes

 JS and CSS are cached, you just need to reload your page keeping the shift button pressed in your web browser.